iter8-tools/iter8/mkdocs/docs/usage/experiment/criteria.md

 # Experiment Criteria

+!!! abstract "Criteria"
-> `spec.criteria` specifies the metrics used for evaluating versions along with acceptable limits for their values.
+    `spec.criteria` specifies the metrics used for evaluating versions along with acceptable limits for their values.

 ??? example "Sample experiment with criteria"
     ```yaml